MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-to-azure-service-bus-v1.md

 **`waitForCompletion`** - **Wait for task completion**<br>
 `boolean`.
 Required.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this value is true, this task will wait for the TaskCompleted event for the specified task timeout.
+If this value is `true`, this task will wait for the TaskCompleted event for the specified task timeout.
 <!-- :::editable-content-end::: -->
 <br>